mindkeep/dotfiles/README.md

 whether I'm running on bash, zsh, ksh, or even dash/sh on Linux, Solaris, or OSX. zsh is where most of my work is done and is most feature rich.

+### WARNING

+There was a recent rename of files, which would break old symlinks created by ln_dotfiles.
+This will need to be rerun to fix the links.

 ## *sh env files

 The various .*shrc, .*profile, and .*logout files are sh specific and primarily